peterkuma/clouds-ross-sea-2018/README.md

 Adrian McDonald <<adrian.mcdonald@canterbury.ac.nz>>²,
 Simon Parsons <<simon.parsons@canterbury.ac.nz>>²

-¹Landcare Research, Lincoln, New Zealand\
-²University of Canterbury, Christchurch, New Zealand
+¹Landcare Research, Lincoln, New Zealand, ²University of Canterbury, Christchurch, New Zealand

 This repository contains scientific datasets and scripts for processing CloudSat datasets and producing results presented in the paper